CarloFusari/my-personal-website/about.md

 ## Reach out to me

-[[Twitter::https://twitter.com/raghuveerdotnet]] – Shoot me a dm or just tweet ***@raghuveerdotnet***.
+[[]] – Shoot me a dm or just tweet .
 I will try to reply as soon as I can.
 Sadly, I am not available on any other social media sites.
-I am not really into professional social media circle but anyway here is my [[linkedin::https://www.linkedin.com/in/sraghuveer/]] just in case.
+I am not really into professional social media circle but anyway here is my [[]] just in case.

-Bangalore is pretty large, so I can’t promise but If you happen to be in Bangalore by chance and want to chat, drop an email([[raghu@raghuveer.net::mailto:raghu@raghuveer.net]]) and include [Coffee] in the subject line, and we can work something out.

 If you like anything about who I am or what I do, please do follow me or reach out to me.
 Don’t hesitate.